anweiteck/ttsky25a-2stageCMOSOpAmp/docs/info.md

 The op amp needs a DC power supply of +1.8V to work The differential inputs are V+ and V-, while the output of the op amp is Vout.

+note that C2 in the schematic is an external capacitor that needs to be connected to the output of the Vout of the op amp.

 ## External hardware

 No external hardware requried